brodykendall/DNAcycP2-Python/README.md

 ## Usage

 DNAcycP supports the input sequence in two formats: FASTA format (with sequence name line beginning with “>”) or plain TXT format.
 Unlike in the web server version where only one sequence is allowed in input for prediction, the Python package allows multiple sequences in the same input file.
-In particular for the TXT format, each line (can be of different length) in the file is regarded as one input sequence for prediction.
+In particular for the TXT format, each line (can be of different length) in the file is regarded as one input sequence for prediction, however the computation is most efficient when every sequence has length exactly 50bp.

 The main funciton in DNAcycP is `dnacycp-cli`, which using one of the following lines:
 ```bash